MoonPoet/xaprb-src/content/blog/you-guys.md

 >
 > I try not to use "guys" to refer to a group of people.
 Women and non-binary people don't need another reminder they're working in a male-dominated culture.
 If it slips out, I simply add, "Excuse me, I meant to say you all."

+Again, those are tweets I collected as they scrolled through my own timeline.
+I didn't go searching for those examples.
+There are lots of empathetic, thoughtful guys out there trying to make things better for all of us.

 ### It's Too Hard To Break The Habit

 Not true.